-Of the cash on deposit with private financial institutions at June 30, 2001, \$100,000 of the bank balance was covered by federal depository insurance, \$230,971.47 was covered by collateral held by an authorized escrow agent in the name of the State Treasurer (pooling method).
+Of the cash on deposit with private financial institutions at June 30, 2001, \$317,441.12 of the bank balance was covered by federal depository insurance and \$1,045,988.40 was covered by collateral held by an authorized escrow agent in the name of the State Treasurer (pooling method).

-B. Investments - In addition to donated investments held by the College, the College is authorized to invest idle funds as provided by General Statute 115D-58.6.
+B. Investments - The College is authorized to invest idle funds as provided by General Statute 115D-58.6.
 In accordance with this statute, the College and the Board of Trustees manage investments to ensure they can be converted into cash when needed.